AntoineHo/HapPy/README.md

 ## 4. Example

 Here is an example on how to use `HapPy`. `HapPy` requires a sorted BAM file as input.
 Here the PacBio long reads are mapped to the assembly with `minimap2`, and the output is sorted with `samtools`.
 The sorted BAM file is also indexed with `samtools`.
-The module depth computes the coverage histogram from the BAM file, and then the module estimate computes the haploidy metrics *H*.
+The module depth computes the coverage histogram from the BAM file, and the module then estimates the haploidy metrics *H*.
 Here the max *x* value for the contaminant peak is set to 35, the max *x* value for the diploid peak is set to 120, and the min *y* for a peak is set to 150000.

 ```
 minimap2 -ax map-pb assembly.fasta.gz pacbio_reads.fasta.gz --secondary=no | samtools sort -o mapping_LR.map-pb.bam -T tmp.ali